astrohart/MFR/MFR.Engines.Matching.Actions/README.md

-Reference to an instance of an object that implements the [IStringMatcher](#T-MFR-Matchers-Interfaces-IStringMatcher 'MFR.Matchers.Interfaces.IStringMatcher') interface that corresponds to the current operation and matching configuration.
+Reference to an instance of an object that implements the [IStringMatcher](#T-MFR-Matchers-Interfaces-IStringMatcher 'MFR.Matchers.Interfaces.IStringMatcher') interface that corresponds to the current operation and matching config.

 ##### Parameters